PeterTheOne/The-Legend-of-Ethos/README.txt

 Project-Site:	http://petergrassberger.com/portfolio/ethos/

 Warning:
 This game was created before I had any knowledge of game engines and their architecture or writing clean and structured code.
-Also no Model View Controller (MVC) pattern was used, because GTGE does not encurage this.
+Also no Model View Controller (MVC) pattern was used, because GTGE does not encourage this.

 Install:
 1. Download Golden T Game Engine (GTGE):